 Over the course of a two-week period, the Surety consultant conducted more than 40 interviews with management and users across five hospitals to determine system usage and general awareness of the system’s capabilities, as well as collect input that would help streamline the integration of electronic materials records across the hospitals.
 In addition, the consultant—with the help of one of the healthcare provider’s support team members—reviewed and analyzed thousands of system files.

 During the Lawson system audit, several system administration-related issues were uncovered.
 For example, common units of measure for the interface programs for the provider’s clinical information, EDI, and Lawson systems for non-stock inventory were not consistent or compatible, resulting in significant problems matching invoices and purchase orders in the system.
 This was an issue that needed to be resolved quickly prior to the imminent addition of a new hospital into the healthcare provider’s network of healthcare facilities.

 Based on the interviews, the consultant was also able to deliver a detailed, actionable plan for improving processes and system efficiencies for the healthcare provider, including the deployment of the Lawson Contracting and new ProcessFlow modules, as well as an Omnicell point-of-use control and tracking system.

 To further leverage the current platforms, Surety also endorsed an expansion of the healthcare provider’s use of Lawson’s MSCM, and the EDI 810 and 832 protocols, among other recommendations.

-In addition, the interviews showed an interest from users to have the Lawson Business Intelligence Dashboard restored and learn how they can leverage this powerful tool better, as well as how they can use EDI to process more transactions.
+In addition, the interviews showed an interest from users in having the Lawson Business Intelligence Dashboard restored and learning how they could leverage this powerful tool better, as well as how they could use EDI to process more transactions.